arvigeus/AZ-204/Exercises/Create an Azure Function by using Visual Studio Code/README.md

 - An **Azure account** with an active subscription.
 If you don't already have one, you can sign up for a free trial at <https://azure.com/free>.
 - The [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools#installing) version 4.x.
 - [Visual Studio Code](https://code.visualstudio.com/) on one of the [supported platforms](https://code.visualstudio.com/docs/supporting/requirements#_platforms).
-- [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) is the target framework for the steps below.
+- [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is the target framework.
 - The [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) for Visual Studio Code.
 - The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.